Govindasamy Mugesh: Legacy

 Mugesh is known to have carried out extensive researches on the chemistry of thyroid hormone metabolism and his work has assisted in widening the understanding of organic/inorganic synthesis and enzyme mimetic studies.
 He is credited with the development of therapeutic protocols for endothelial dysfunction and neurodegenerative diseases and with notable work on β-lactamase-based antibiotic resistance.
-His researches have been documented by way of a number of peer-reviewed articles; ResearchGate and Google Scholar, two online article repositories of scientific articles, has listed 151 and 153 of them respectively.
+His research has been documented by way of a number of peer-reviewed articles; ResearchGate and Google Scholar, two online article repositories of scientific articles, has listed 151 and 153 of them respectively.
 He has done many clinical trials including the one on a compound developed by him for use as an anti-thyroid agent.
-He has also been associated with science journals such as Organic and Biomolecular Chemistry, ACS Omega of the American Chemical Society, Bioorganic Chemistry of Elsevier and Scientific Reports of Nature Publishing Group as a member of their editorial boards and serves as the vice president of the Asian Chemical Editorial Society (ACES) which publishes three science journals viz.
+He has also been associated with science journals such as Organic and Biomolecular Chemistry, ACS Omega of the American Chemical Society, Bioorganic Chemistry of Elsevier and Scientific Reports of Nature Publishing Group as a member of their editorial boards.
+He serves as the vice president of the Asian Chemical Editorial Society (ACES) which publishes three science journals viz.
 Chemistry – An Asian Journal, Asian Journal of Organic Chemistry, and ChemNanoMat.